biskyt/pia-openvpn/README.md

 The IP address returned after this execution should be different from the IP address you would get without specifying `--net=container:pia`.

+## Port port_forwarding
+This image will automatically ask PIA for a port forward (on compatible servers) and store the port number in /portforward/port.txt.

+It is recommended that you create a shared volume (e.g, `docker create volume portforward`), and mount this volume in the container by specifying `-v portforward:/portforward \` in the docker run.

+If you mount the same volume in any other container using the PIA VPN, then you can monitor the port.txt file for changes (e.g, using `inotify`) and run scripts accordingly - e.g, to update transmission listening port.

 # Advanced usage

 ## Additional arguments for the openvpn client